 Units

-Estimate % of total land area covered by ecosystem type, multiplied by total land area
+For example, estimate % of total land area covered by ecosystem type, multiplied by total land area.

 Internal records